 In 1957 Buick introduced the enlarged 'Fireball V8' engine with greater bore and stroke, increasing displacement to 364 cubic inches and producing 250-300HP, depending upon the model.
 This 1957 Buick Roadmaster 364/300HP V8 is one of only 3,826 built for 1957 and is one of the rarest of all Buick's built in '57!
 Buyers got a lot for the money starting with the enlarged 364 cubic-inch V-8 rated at 300 HP which equated to 400 ft/lbs of torque along with the all new Instant Variable Pitch Dynaflow transmission which offered seamless power during acceleration.
 There were other amenities that cost extra in lesser cars such as in-line Safety power steering, power brakes, power windows, two-way power front seat, deluxe steering wheel, self-locking parking brakes & other extremely desirable features of the day.

-This particular and now very rare and highly collectible and desirable 1957 Buick 'Roadmaster 76R' 364/300HP V8 2 Door Hardtop example with a reportedly 19K original miles is in absolutely pristine condition throughout with a laser straight original body with all original sheetmetal and with the floor boards, trunk and all the typical rust-prone areas solid and rust free and with the car showing no signs of any accidents.
+This particular and now very rare and highly collectible and desirable 1957 Buick 'Roadmaster 76R' 364/300HP V8 2 Door Hardtop example was formerly part of the renown 'Bryan Frank Collection' with a reportedly 19K original miles is in absolutely pristine condition throughout with a laser straight original body with all original sheetmetal and with the floor boards, trunk and all the typical rust-prone areas solid and rust free and with the car showing no signs of any accidents.
 Starting with an original with only 19K original miles, it has been refinished obviously only as necessary over the years in the original attractive factory combination of 'Shell Beige over Garnet Red'.
 The car is very handsome and boasts power windows, power steering, power seats, and power brakes and quite simply there can be no finer examples available anywhere else.

 Under the hood the legendary Nailhead V-8 looks showroom fresh and is ready to roll.
 Properly detailed including factory stickers and markings, everything has been restored to show-car quality condition when required including the totally rebuilt power steering and power brakes featuring the trustworthy Treadle-Vac system.
 This is truly a full-power car which also includes windows, front seat and even the radio antenna for the Sonomatic push-button radio.
 The original '364 cid/300HP V8 engine runs strong and sounds absolutely magnificent and this particular car drives really well - a truly remarkable daily driver that will give any modern day car a run for it's money!